akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `usage`: array of usage flags.
 See the dsAttachmentUsage enum for values, removing the type prefix.
 Defaults to `["Standard"]`.
 		* `format`: the attachment format.
 See the `dsGfxFormat` enum for values, removing the type prefix.
 The decorator values may not be used.
 May also be `SurfaceColor` or `SurfaceDepthStencil` to use the color or depth/stencil format for render surfaces.
 		* `decoration`: the decoration for the format.
 See the `dsGfxFormat` enum for values, removing the type prefix.
 Only the decorator values may be used.
 May also be `Unset` in cases where a decorator isn't valid.
 		* `samples`: the number of anti-alias samples.
-When omitted, this uses the number of samples set on the renderer for window surfaces.
+This should be an integer or the string `"Surface"` to use the number samples for render surfaces or `"Default"` for the default number of samples for offscreens and renderbuffers.
 		* `clearValue`: a dict with one of the following members:
 			* `floatValues`: array of 4 float values.
 			* `intValues`: array of 4 signed int values.